Trauma Therapy Calgary

 Symptoms of Trauma and PTSD

-Trauma and PTSD symptoms don’t just affect the mind—they show up emotionally, physically, and in your relationships.
+Trauma and PTSD symptoms don’t just affect the mind.
+They show up emotionally, physically, and in your relationships.

 Here are some signs that your past might still be showing up in your present: